 The Button Up incentive will pay a total payment of $40 per thousand BTUhs reduced to the member up to the maximum rebate incentive of $750.

 The HVAC duct sealing portion of the Button-Up is a standalone measure that can be utilized to air seal HVAC duct systems located in unconditioned spaces.
 The HVAC duct sealing portion of this program will pay a $400 incentive to residential members (or their contractor) who meet the eligibility requirements.

 CARES (Community Assistance Resources for Energy Savings) Program

 The Community Assistance Resources for Energy Savings (“CARES”) program provides an incentive to enhance the weatherization and energy efficiency of Member’s homes.
-Participants must qualify for weatherization and energy efficiency services according to the US Department of Energy’s Weatherization Assistance Program administered by their local Community Action Agency (CAA).
-Household income cannot exceed the designated poverty guidelines administered by the CAA.
-For more information on this program, please contract your local CAA.
+Participants must qualify for weatherization and energy efficiency services according to the US Department of Energy’s Weatherization Assistance Program administered by their local Community Action Agency (CAA) or by Kentucky’s non-profit affordable housing organizations (AHO).
+Household income cannot exceed the designated poverty guidelines administered by the CAA or AHO.
+For more information on this program, please contract an administering organization.